hyli-org/app-scaffold/README.md

 bun run dev
 ```

-This runs the web interface for interacting with the Hylé network.
+This runs the web interface for interacting with the Hyli network.

 ## Development